 There are more than 50 locations across Metro Detroit where individuals can get their taxes done for free.
-Sites are operated by our nonprofit tax-prep partners Accounting Aid Society and Wayne Metro in partnership with community partners such as Matrix.
 IRS-certified volunteer tax preparers process each family’s tax return.
+Volunteer Income Tax Assistance (VITA) sites are operated by our nonprofit tax-prep partners Accounting Aid Society and Wayne Metropolitan Community Action Agency in partnership with community partners such as Matrix Human Services.

 At Wayne Metro, which offers free tax preparation at a variety of times and locations throughout the county, staff are trained to help clients identify tax credits that increase their returns.
-This includes the Home Heating Credit, Child and Dependent Care Credit and Earned Income Tax Credit.
+This includes the Home Heating Credit, Child and Dependent Care Credit and Earned Income Tax Credit (EITC).

 With larger returns, families can achieve more financial security by saving a portion of their refund.